MonolithProjects/ansible-github_actions_runner/README.md

 # GitHub access account
 # github_account: "youruser"

-# GitHub Organization owner or Repository admin used for Runner registration (can be omitted if it is the same as "github_acount")
+# GitHub Organization owner or Repository admin used for Runner registration (can be omitted if it is the same as "github_account")
 # github_owner: "owneruser"

 # Github repository name